Table of Contents[Hide][Show]

 Steve Jobs’ Commencement Speech At Stanford University

-All of the AI detection tools passed the test except GPTZero.
+All the AI detection tools passed the test except GPTZero.
 For some reason, GPTZero thought the speech may contain some AI-generated portions.

 - OpenAI Text Classifier: PASS – “The classifier considers the text to be very unlikely AI-generated.”